-- 1. Loosen, and then rotate the two ignitor hold-down clamps securing the ignitor in place.
+- 1. Loosen, and then rotate the two screw clamps securing the ignitor in place.
 Swing the ignitor plate open. - 2.
-Disconnect the nozzle line heater harness (if applicable). - 3.
-Unscrew the oil line fitting and thumb nut at the burner housing. - Pull the threaded end of the oil tube into the blower housing (Figure 5). - Rotate the assembly 180° so the electrodes are upside down.
-This places the electrode insulators out of the way for easy removal. - Remove the combustion head assembly, as shown in Figure 5, by pulling the assembly up and out of the housing. - Handle the assembly with care to avoid bending/moving the electrodes, or damaging the electrode ceramic insulators. - 8.
+Unscrew the oil line fitting and thumb nut at the burner housing. - 3.
+Pull the threaded end of the oil tube into the blower housing (Figure 1). - 4.
+Rotate the assembly 180° so the electrodes are upside down.
+This places the electrode insulators out of the way for easy removal. - 5.
+Remove the combustion head assembly, as shown in Figure 1, by pulling the assembly up and out of the housing. - Handle the assembly with care to avoid bending/moving the electrodes, or damaging the electrode ceramic insulators. - 7.
 Inspect the gasket on the bottom of the ignitor plate.
 The gasket prevents air from escaping from the housing.
-Replace the gasket if not in good condition. - 9.
+Replace the gasket if not in good condition. - 8.
 Inspect the ignitor contact clips.
 Clean or replace if necessary to ensure reliable contact with the electrodes.

-Figure 5 Inserting/removing combustion head assembly
+Figure 1 Inserting/removing combustion head assembly